 Mark D. Troutman, PhD, CFP®

 I’m sure many of you, like Kirk and I are watching the unfolding events in Ukraine with shock and horror.
-This chain of events is quite personal to me, having served 28 years in uniform stationed in Europe, Asia and the US with two combat deployments to the Middle East, all aimed at deterring conflict.
+This chain of events is quite personal to me, having served 28 years in uniform stationed in Europe, Asia, and the US with two combat deployments to the Middle East, all aimed at deterring conflict.

 Even now, I teach an economics course within the Georgetown and Johns Hopkins securities studies programs, where subjects discussed in the news such as energy flows and financial sanctions are regular seminar topics.
 The economic impact of such conflicts is my domain, but I would be remiss to call us all first, to remember the human cost of conflict.
 Our hearts break for the many who have suffered loss in this unfolding crisis, and we pray for the swift restoration of liberty and accountability for those responsible for needless conflict.

 We have been speaking with many of you over the last few days about the impact of unfolding events in Europe.
-Specifically, many wonder where they might end, and what steps you should take to secure yourself, your family and your finances.
+Specifically, many wonder where they might end, and what steps you should take to secure yourself, your family, and your finances.
 This article will not speculate on the outcome in Ukraine.
 War never unfolds in the manner combatants intend as they start.
 However, we can identify some prudent steps that are appropriate for these times.

-At one point on February 24th, the S&P 500 was down 5% from its opening, and almost every market commentator predicted 10%-15% of additional loss.
-After President Biden spoke on Thursday afternoon, markets recovered, moved into positive territory and continued to climb through Friday.
+At one point on February 24th, the S&P 500 was down 5% from its opening, and almost every market commentator predicted a 10%-15% additional loss.
+After President Biden spoke on Thursday afternoon, markets recovered, moved into positive territory, and continued to climb through Friday.
 The S&P closed Friday within eight points (0.2%) of its Monday opening.
 An untrained observer would conclude that the market has “fully priced in” the conflict in Ukraine.
 Don’t believe it.

 Rather, expect more such roller coaster rides in the weeks and months ahead.
 Historical evidence indicates that unexpected conflicts on average bring market downturns of 10%-20% as they unfold.
 Once conflicts conclude, markets recover quickly.
 This is a key reason why investors should not be fixated on the headline news risk but rather focus on history which tells us that the recent correction will likely be short-lived.
 In fact, if historical evidence is a guide, financial crises (e.g. The Great Recession) should concern us more than wars – they bring average market downturns of 33%.